UF-CISE-Surflab/SurfLab.github.io-ExampleWasmFileConverter/readme.md

 # C++ and WebAssembly Demonstration Website

+Please go to https://gatorsethbarber.github.io/GatorSethBarber.github.io-ExampleWasmFileConverter/docs/converter to see the actual site.

 ## Use of Web Application

 The user browses and selects a file with type `.txt` or type `.obj`.
 After pressing the convert button, a shift of all the characters by one position is written to the file `output.txt` in Downloads.
 A number in parentheses may be added by the user's OS to distinguish between various versions.